Roman Catholic Diocese of Albany: 2000 to present

-After Hubbard retired in 2014, Pope Francis named Edward Scharfenberger of the Diocese of Brooklyn as the next bishop of Albany.
+After Hubbard retired in 2014, Pope Francis named Reverend Edward Scharfenberger of the Diocese of Brooklyn as the next bishop of Albany.
 In 2018, Scharfenberger celebrated the feast day of Our Lady of Walsingham with Dean Leander Harding at the Episcopal Cathedral of All Saints in Albany.
 Scharfenberger told the congregation of Catholics and Episcopalians that the two denominations shared more similarities than differences.
 In June 2019, at a mass at St. Mary's Church, the diocese celebrated the 20th anniversary of its use of the extraordinary form mass.

-In September 2019, the AARP Foundation sued the diocese on behalf of a group of retired former employees of St. Clare's Hospital in Schenectady, which had closed in 2008.
+In September 2019, the AARP Foundation sued the diocese on behalf of a group of retired former employees of St. Clare's Hospital, which had closed in 2008.
 The lawsuit alleged mismanagement of the hospital pension plan, which the diocese terminated in 2018.
 Many pensioners lost all their benefits, with the rest receiving only partial benefits.

-In May 2022, New York Attorney General Letitia James sued the diocese on behalf of all 1,100 former employees.
+In May 2022, New York Attorney General Letitia James sued the diocese on behalf of all 1,100 former St. Clare's employees.
 A state investigation discovered that over several decades, the diocese had told employees that it was fully funding the St. Clare pension plan.
 In reality, the diocese was underfunding it, making only the legal minimum contributions.
 As of 2024, the case was still unresolved.

 The St. Clare court case was delayed when the diocese filed for Chapter 11 bankruptcy in March 2023.
 In April 2023, the U.S. Government Accountability Office (GAO) announced an investigation into the St. Clare pension fund.

-As of 2023, the bishop of Albany is Scharfenberger.
+The US Conference of Catholic Bishops in January 2025 announced that the Our Lady of Martyrs Shrine was now designated as a national shrine.
+The diocese in April 2025 announced a planning initiative to deal with the huge financial costs of many of its parishes.
+It was expected to result in many parish closures and mergers.